areg-dev/Recipe-Generator/README.md

 ## Build and Run Docker Images

-2. Navigate to the root of the `recipe-generator` directory:
+2. Clone the repository and navigate to the root directory:
     ```bash
+    git clone git@github.com:areg-dev/Recipe-Generator.git
-    cd recipe-generator
+    cd Recipe-Generator
     ```

 3. Build the Docker images: